-At the end of 2019 Allianz Bank Bulgaria AD employs 640 employees on an employment contract (2018: 675 employees).
+At the end of 2020 Allianz Bank Bulgaria AD employs 594 employees on an employment contract (2019: 601 employees).

-A key point during the past year was the restructuring of a branch network and the optimization of the number of employees in the bank.
-During the year internal trainings were conducted by managers at the Allianz Bank Bulgaria Headquarters, as well as trainings by external consultants and training companies.
+A key point during the past year was the restructuring of the bank's Head office network, aiming at a simpler and flatter structure that meets the needs of business.
+During the year, internal trainings were conducted by managers at the Head Office of Allianz Bank Bulgaria, as well as trainings by external consultants and training companies with a focus on managerial skills and leadership.
+In the conditions of a pandemic of COVID-19, the bank focused on conducting the trainings mainly online.